 With more than 200 study options, students can choose qualifications in business, creative arts, engineering, forestry, health and nursing, hospitality, marine science, road transport, tourism, trades and more.
 Courses range from entry level, right through to postgraduate.

-In 2020 Toi Ohomai became a subsidiary of Te Pūkenga.
+In 2022 Toi Ohomai became a business division of Te Pūkenga.

 Where is Toi Ohomai?